Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 The Importance of Adaptability

 It is also important to note that effective leaders can adapt their leadership style depending on the needs of their team or organisation.
-A good leader understands the strengths and weaknesses of their team and is able to adjust their leadership style to bring out the best in each individual.
+A good leader understands the strengths and weaknesses of their team and can adjust their leadership style to bring out the best in each individual.

 Leadership in Practice